 {emayili} Message Precedence

 Sometimes you need to have a message delivered immediately.
 Other times it doesn’t matter when it’s delivered.
-Similarly, you might want the recipient to read a message right now!
+Similarly, you might want the recipient to read a message immediately.
 Or you may not really care when they read it.
-To address both of these scenarios I have added the ability to specify message priority and importance in {emayili}.
+The ability to specify message priority and importance in {emayili} has been added to address both scenarios.

 library(emayili)